-This is only a partial list of some of the more serious conditions that can cause vomiting and diarrhea in dogs.
+This is only a partial list of more serious conditions that can cause vomiting and diarrhea in dogs.
 Your veterinarian may discuss other possibilities based on your dog's specific condition.

 How is gastroenteritis treated?

-- Antibiotics (e.g., metronidazole, ampicillin) may be administered if the clinical signs are severe or if diagnostic tests suggest a bacterial infection.
+- Antibiotics (e.g., metronidazole, ampicillin) if the clinical signs are severe or if diagnostic tests suggest a bacterial infection.

-- Antidiarrheal drugs may be used to alter intestinal motility (activity) after intestinal obstruction or other mechanical and anatomical issues have been ruled-out.
-If your dog is experiencing severe colitis, motility-modifying agents are generally not recommended.
+- Antidiarrheal drugs may be used to alter intestinal motility (activity) after intestinal obstruction or other mechanical and anatomical issues have been ruled out.
+Motility-modifying agents are generally not recommended if your dog is experiencing severe colitis.

-- Gastrointestinal protectants used to prevent stomach ulcers, for example famotidine (brand name Pepcid®) or ranitidine (brand name Zantac®).
+- Gastrointestinal protectants used to prevent stomach ulcers, such as famotidine (Pepcid®) or ranitidine (Zantac®)

-Food is often withheld during the initial stages of treatment for 24-48 hours and then slowly reintroduced.
-Small, frequent feedings of a highly digestible, low fat diet are generally prescribed.
+Food is often withheld during the initial stages of treatment for 12-24 hours and then slowly reintroduced.
+Small, frequent feedings of a highly digestible, low-fat, low-fiber diet are generally prescribed.
 Your veterinarian will advise you on the best diet to feed your dog for a speedy recovery.

 What is the prognosis for gastroenteritis?